test-moodle/moodle-format_drip/README.md

 ## Installation:
 1. Place the plugin in `/course/format/drip/`
-2. Visit the Moodle notifications page to install.
+2. Log in into your platform as an administrator and confirm the plugin installation.

 ## Configuration:
 - Set drip intervals per course.